ioanclarke/ioanclarke/README.md

 I'm Ioan 🐉
 I'm a Graduate Software Developer at Auto Trader 🖥
-I love Python and I'm learning Rust at the moment - I'm mostly using Java in work at the moment ⚔️
+I love Python and I'm learning Rust at the moment - I use Java at work ⚔️
 You can check out my site here ➡️[🍐🍊🍋🍌🍉🍇🍓](https://ioanclarke.github.io)⬅️

 <!--